Egyptian Theatre: Early examples

+The style gained broader recognition with Le Louxor in Paris, which opened in 1921 with elaborate Egyptian Revival architecture.

+Grauman's Egyptian Theatre

-The first Egyptian Theatre to be constructed in the US – which inspired many of the identically-named theatres that followed it – was Grauman's Egyptian Theatre in Hollywood, California.
+The most influential Egyptian theatre was Grauman's Egyptian Theatre in Hollywood, California, opened in 1922.
 For several years, Hollywood developer Charles E. Toberman attempted to convince Sid Grauman to locate in Hollywood.
-During a meeting, Sid told Mr. Toberman of his desire to build a theatre of Egyptian design.
-Mr. Toberman then secured a piece of property on Hollywood Boulevard, just east of McCadden Place.
-The architectural firm of Meyer & Holler were hired to design the theatre.
-The result was Grauman's Egyptian Theatre with a seating of 1770.
+During a meeting, Sid told Toberman of his desire to build a theatre of Egyptian design.
+Toberman then secured a piece of property on Hollywood Boulevard, just east of McCadden Place.
+The architectural firm of Meyer & Holler was hired to design the theatre.
+The result was Grauman's Egyptian Theatre, with a seating of 1770.
 The approach to the theatre was through a courtyard in an ornate style evoking ancient Egypt, while inside, the stage was flanked by carved columns and models of the Sphinx.
+The theatre was opened on October 19, 1922, with the grand premiere of Robin Hood starring Douglas Fairbanks.

+Egyptian Revival wave

+Many theatres that followed Grauman's design were part of the wave of Egyptian Revival architecture that occurred after the November 1922 discovery of King Tut's tomb by Howard Carter.
+Both Le Louxor and Grauman's Egyptian Theatre were designed, built, and opened before the discovery of King Tut's tomb.
+The news of the tomb's discovery reached the US a few weeks after Grauman's theatre opened, spurring additional construction of Egyptian-style venues.